maevecrossan/echoes-of-the-abyss/README.md

 #### Input Options

+After each text paragraph, and other regular intervals, a prompt will appear through which the player can choose to enter certain commands.
+These commands vary from function to function, but there are some constants.
+All commands can be entered in upper or lower case.

 ##### User Commands

-Users can use the following commands whenever an input is possible.
+Players can input user commands whenever an input is posspromptedible.
 They can enter them in lower or upper case.

 * MAP: Displays the facility map.
 * INVENTORY: Displays the current inventory.